streamr-dev/network/packages/autocertifier-server/README.md

 ## Description

-To make it possble for Streamr network nodes running on browsers to join the network, as many Streamr Network nodes running on NodeJS as possible need to be WebSocket-connectable.
+To make it possble for Streamr network nodes running on browsers to join the network, as many Streamr Network nodes running on Node.js as possible need to be WebSocket-connectable.
 Because of mixed-content restrictions on modern browsers, the Streamr Network nodes running a WebSocket server need to have a valid domain name and a certificate.

 In order to make the process of setting up a WebSocket-connectable Streamr Network node easier, Streamr Autocertifier provides an automated way of obtaining a domain name and a certificate to those node-runners not willing to register their own domain name and obtain a certificate.